INFORMATION FOR ECE UNDERGRADUATES

 - The excess hours so accumulated are considered for use toward the graduate degree by listing them along with the other classes to be used toward the graduate degree on the ECE Coursework Planning Form.

 - These classes are distinguished from those to be taken as a graduate student by recording a grade notation of " UG” and noting the term and year in which each class was completed.

 - The use of hours from undergraduate studies is also subject to approval by the Registrar’s Office.
 This is done when M.S. the degree petition is submitted.

-- Up to nine hours completed as an undergraduate may be used for the Master's degree.
+- Up to 12 hours completed as an undergraduate may be used for the Master's degree.

 - B.S.-M.S. students and Graduate Option Students who double-count 6 credits towards their M.S. degree are allowed one additional graduate level course (taken as an undergraduate and not used towards the BS degree) to count towards their M.S. degree.